Jack Mormon: In popular culture

-The term "Jack Mormon" was used by author Edward Abbey in his novel The Monkey Wrench Gang to describe a character, Seldom Seen Smith, who was a Mormon and had many wives, but was not active in the LDS Church nor its belief system: "Born by chance into membership in the Church of Jesus Christ of Latter-Day Saints (Mormons), Smith was on lifetime sabbatical from his religion.
+The term "Jack Mormon" was used by author Edward Abbey in his novel The Monkey Wrench Gang to describe a character, Seldom Seen Smith, who was a Mormon and had multiple wives, but was not active in the LDS Church nor its belief system: "Born by chance into membership in the Church of Jesus Christ of Latter-Day Saints (Mormons), Smith was on lifetime sabbatical from his religion.
 He was a jack Mormon.
 A jack Mormon is to a decent Mormon what a jackrabbit is to a cottontail."

 In the play Angels in America by Tony Kushner, the character Harper Pitt identifies herself as a Jack Mormon, and postulates an alternate explanation for the origin of the term: "Like jack rabbit...I ran."

 In Episode 6 of Season 5 of the AMC television series Hell On Wheels, the character known as Eva identifies herself as a Jack Mormon to the Brigham Young character.

 The term is used in its modern meaning by Wallace Stegner in his 1979 novel Recapitulation, set in Salt Lake City.

 Jerry Joseph and the Jackmormons is a rock band from Portland, Oregon in the United States.

 Jack Mormon Coffee Company is a Salt Lake-based coffee roaster, located in the Historic Avenues district.

 American actor Jason Cloud premiered a self-produced play titled Jack Mormon in December 2017 in Vienna, Austria.